Atlantic slave trade: European slavery in Portugal and Spain

 By the 15th century, slavery had existed in the Iberian Peninsula (Portugal and Spain) of Western Europe throughout recorded history.
 The Roman Empire had established its system of slavery in ancient times.
+Historian Benjamin Isaac suggests proto-racism existed in ancient times among Greco-Roman people.
+Racial prejudices were based on dehumanizing the foreign peoples they conquered through warfare.
 Since the fall of the Western Roman Empire, various systems of slavery continued in the successor Islamic and Christian kingdoms of the peninsula through the early modern era of the Atlantic slave trade.
+In 1441–1444, Portuguese traders first captured Africans on the Atlantic coast of Africa, in what is today Mauritania, taking their captives to slavery in Europe, and established a fort for the slave trade at the Bay of Arguin.